darrendub/darrendub.github.io/_posts/2015-04-15-open-redesign.md

 ---

-Hey there, my name is Darren and I design things for the internet and people like you.
+Hey there, my name is Darren and I design things for the Internet and people like you.
 I will be using this space to document the open redesign of my brand new site!
 I am doing this for a few reasons:

 - Build some momentum to redesign my current [site](http://darrendavenwong.com)
 - Share my process and learn from that process